slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - trade-able skills: figure out what skills you already have that you can charge for
 - Always Focus on Delivering More Value than Expected
 - finding and winning a great job is a competitive subject. it’s not very correlated with luck.
-- Your Success is Someone Else’s Miracle
 - find your secret sauce and NAME it. whats unique. you need to get people attention
 - ask what’s your secret mission -- something you want to do here that another person is interested also
 - In my opinion, a job search is BOTH a numbers game and a quality game.
 You can control how many jobs you apply to, and how good your skills and portfolio are.
 - you are a learning machine.
 Not an occupation.
-- Ideas are welcomed, execution is worshiped
 - recruiting better than hiring: find a place where you can do a good job
 - its good to be better, but is better to be different.
 - Working hard for something we don’t care about is called stress; working hard for something we love is called passion.